 Please Note : This post may contains affiliate links.
 Please read my disclosure (link) for more info.

-Books for sight words can help in learning how to sound out, spell, and read these words.
-The best part about these books is that these are designed according to the level of proficiency achieved, helping children to build literacy as expected in their age bracket.
+These books can help in learning how to sound out, spell, and read these words.
+The best part is that these are designed according to the level of proficiency achieved, helping children to build literacy as expected in their age bracket.

 We’ve curated a list of top 15 best performing sight words books that you can use to give your child a solid foundation for growing into a fluent reader and writer.